The Society of Daughters of Holland Dames. Historical Records Book 1895 – 2017

 Historian and Patrooness of the Society of Daughters of Holland Dames

-Order directly from the New Netherland Institute for $26.00 plus shipping and handling
+Order directly from the New Netherland Institute’s Amazon Store

 The story of New Netherland is told in a highly readable fashion suitable for anyone unfamiliar with this important chapter in U.S. colonial history.
 From the exploration of Henry Hudson in 1609 to the final transfer of the Dutch colony to the English in 1674, this book introduces key aspects of New Netherland: the multicultural makeup of the population, the privatization of colonization, the ability to survive with meager means against overwhelming odds, and the transfer of distinctive Dutch traits, such as toleration, free trade, and social mobility, all of which persisted long after New Netherland became New York, New Jersey, Delaware, and parts of Connecticut and Pennsylvania.
 New Netherland in a Nutshell will satisfy the questions: who were the Dutch, why did they come here, and what did they do once they got here?

 Membership Certificate (FOR MEMBERS ONLY)

 This 8 1/2 x 14 certificate features an image of Henry Hudson’s Arrival of the Half Moon stained-glass window donated to the New-York Historical Society by the Holland Dames in 1909.
 It is suitable for framing.
 It is personalized with the member's name, number, and date of admission.